vtx-factory/Kosm-Classic-FPS-Template-UE4/README.md

 <details>
 <summary>v0.8<strong><i> (In Development...)</i></strong> </summary>

+- Upgraded project compatibility to v4.27.<br>
+- No more "stuck at 45%" when loading project for the first time - also, the initial compiling shaders were reduced from 9k to 3k, with improved compiling speed.<br>
 - Creation and setup of Kosm Dedicated Server build.<br>
-- Upgraded project compatibility to v4.27.<br>
+- Reverted Forward Shading to its default settings.
+(Off)<br>
+- All players now spawn with Crowbar instead of Rocket launcher by default, with the ability to change Starting Weapon before entering map. (or even with all unlocked)<br>
 </details>
 <details>
 <summary>v0.7 <strong><i>- Release#17.02.2021</i></strong> </summary>